 10. Regular servicing

-One of the best and most comprehensive ways to care for your car is book in for a regular service with a trusted garage.
+One of the best and most comprehensive ways to care for your car is to book a regular service with a trusted garage.

 Cars have many moving parts that will naturally wear over time, and regular maintenance in the form of servicing can help to keep these parts functional.
 Jobs such as filter replacements, oil changes, and replacing components like the timing and drive belts can help to prevent them from failing mid-journey.

 Halfords’ range of car services are carried out by our qualified, expert technicians, and we only use quality Original Equipment Manufacturer Specification Parts.
 We guarantee all work for 24 months or 24,000 miles, whichever is sooner.
-Plus, when you book your service alongside your MOT you can save up to £39.85.
+Plus, booking your service alongside your MOT can save you up to £44 when you join the Halfords Motoring Club for free.
 You can find your car’s maintenance schedule in your owner’s manual.

 Keeping your car in good shape can start right on your own driveway, by keeping up some easy, cost-effective habits.
 But, if there’s anything you’re unsure of or want a helping hand with, don’t hesitate to come to us.
 Pop into your local Halfords store or garage where one of our experts will be happy to help.